littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Normal Civics:

 Elected Clergy (Democratic, Spiritualist) - In this society's religion, local priests are elected by their congregations.
 Doctrine is varied and open to consensus interpretation.
-(1 Pastor per 40 pops, +10% influence from factions)
+(1 Pastor per 20 pops, +10% influence from factions)

 Ascetic Virtues (Not Materialist) - This culture's religious beliefs include strict dietary and exercise requirements which help the body as much as the mind. (+15 years to leader age, +10% growth rate)

-Republicanism (Democratic, or both Oligarchic and Egalitarian) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-30% leader cost, 1 Administrator per 50 pops)
+Republicanism (Democratic, or both Oligarchic and Egalitarian) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-30% leader cost, 1 Politician per 25 pops)

 Utilitarian Planning (Not Spiritualist) - The government is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-5% pop food requirements, -2.5% ship and building upkeep, access to the Work Allocation Plan planetary decision, which alleviates unemployment.)